-At Never Such Innocence we aim to engage children and young people across the world with the centenary of the First World War through poetry, art and song.
+At Never Such Innocence we aim to give children and young people across the world a voice on war and conflict.
+We offer opportunities to reflect on conflict throughout history and today through poetry, art, song and speeches.

-Every entrant receives a Certificate of Commendation signed by our President, Vice Admiral Sir Tim Laurence, and our Founder, Lady Lucy French.
-Winners are invited to a unique and exciting Awards Ceremony to collect their prizes and celebrate their creative work.
-All winning entries will be published in a special Winners Booklet, previous Winners Booklets are available to download for free from our website.
+Every entrant to our international competition receives a special personalised Certificate of Commendation.
+Winners are invited to a unique and exciting Awards Ceremony to collect their prizes and celebrate their work.
+All winning entries are published in a special Winners Booklet, previous Winners Booklets are available to download for free from our website.

 A Lasting Centenary Legacy

-We provide unique opportunities for children to participate in very special, highly memorable occasions to celebrate their engagement with the centenary of the First World War.
+We provide unique opportunities for children to participate in very special, highly memorable occasions to provide a platform for them to share their reflections on war and conflict.

-Through our poetry, art and song competition, children have the opportunity to perform at major Royal Navy & Royal Air Force events, Government Centenary activities, and High Commissions and Embassies.
+Through our poetry, art, speech and song competition, children have the opportunity to perform at local and national events, major military events, Government activities, and High Commissions and Embassies.

-Every winner, runner up, and recipient of Special Commendation is invited to our Awards Ceremony annually at a special location – previous ceremonies have been held at the House of Lords and The Guards’ Chapel, Wellington Barracks!
-These ceremonies and activities are a celebration of the children’s creativity and the important role they are playing in the Centenary commemorations.
-With help from the Armed Forces and our generous supporters we really do pull out all the stops.
+Every winner, runner up, and recipient of Special Commendation is invited to our Awards Ceremony at a special location – previous ceremonies have been held at the House of Lords and The Guards’ Chapel, Wellington Barracks!
+These ceremonies and activities are a celebration of the children’s creativity and the importance of their voices.
+With help from the Armed Forces and our generous supporters we really do pull out all the stops!

-Our community roadshow events aim to bring unique experiences to children in their communities, including museum tours, trips to RAF bases, Royal Navy ships and Army bases.
-We also provide free song writing workshops to complement the roadshow!
+Our community roadshow events bring unique experiences to young people in their communities, including museum tours, trips to RAF bases, Royal Navy ships and Army bases.
+We also provide in-school workshops to complement the roadshow!

-In order to highlight the global nature of the war we work with High Commissions and Embassies to promote the competition and to produce our resource which offers multiple perspectives on the War.
+In order to facilitate children and young people all over the world to participate and be heard, we work with High Commissions and Embassies to promote the competition and to produce our resource which draws on war and conflict across the world.

 We are proud to work with the Commonwealth War Graves Commission (CWGC) and the Volksbund Deutsche Kriegsgräberfürsorge (German War Graves Commission) to encourage young people to visit their local war graves, pay their respects, and use the visit to inform their competition entries.